Behind the Scenes of THE JUDGE with Robert Duvall, Robert Downey, Jr., and Vera Farmiga

 Question: Mr. Downey, you do a lot of characters actually that have kind of a transformation, or a prodigal son coming back specifically in this film.
 So talk about why you do roles like that.

 Downey: Right.
 Yeah, I don’t know why it’s on the docket.
 Look, here’s what happened: Susan and David started developing this movie.
 I said, “I don’t want to make them feel bad, we’ll see how the script turns out.”

 Question: One thing Vera says about your character is verbal agility, and I wondered if that is a characteristic for a Robert Downey role these days.

 Downey: It’ll never happen again.
 I’m switching.
 Next time, I’ll be mute.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!